AndrewBreyen/MacServer-Documentation/docs/server-apps/create-vm.md

     To SSH to the VM:

     -  Open a Terminal -- either on MacServer, or on a different laptop
-    -  Enter `ssh pihole@ipaddress, replacing 'ipaddress' with the static IP set in the eero app
+    -  Enter `ssh VMUsername@VMIPAddress, replacing 'VMIPAddress' with the static IP set in the eero app
-    -  Enter the user password, and once you see `pihole@pihole:~$`, you're SSHed in!
+    -  Enter the user password, and once you see `VMUsername@VMIPAddress:~$`, you're SSHed in!
 This is the same as if you were using the VM through VirtualBox.

     See the [Updating PiHole via SSH](#via-ssh) section for more details on SSH.